Maimonator/telewrap/README.md

 ## Configuration

-To configure Telewrap, run the following command and follow the instructions:
+To configure Telewrap, run the following command and follow the printed instructions:

 ``bash
 tl configure
 ``

-By default, the configuration file is saved in the expanded local directory `~/.config` under the name `.telewrap.config`.
+By default, the configuration file is saved in the expanded path `~/.config/.telewrap.config`.
 If you want to save it to a different directory, you can use the environment variable `TELEWRAP_CONFIG_DIR`.
 For example, the following command will save the configuration file under /tmp/.telewrap.config:

 ```bash
 TELEWRAP_CONFIG_DIR=/tmp tl configure